David Zarefsky: Administrative leadership

 Zarefsky joined the Northwestern faculty in 1968 and rose through the ranks, achieving promotion to Professor in 1982.
-He also has held a series of administrative appointments, including Chair of the Department of Communication Studies (1975–83), Associate Dean of the School of Speech (1983–88), and from 1988-2000, Dean of the School of Speech (later renamed the School of Communication), a 12-year tenure notable for its length among Northwestern deans serving during that era.
+He also has held a series of administrative appointments, including Chair of the Department of Communication Studies (1975–83), Associate Dean of the School of Speech (1983–88), and from 1988 to 2000, Dean of the School of Speech (later renamed the School of Communication), a 12-year tenure notable for its length among Northwestern deans serving during that era.
 In 1993 Zarefsky served as president of the National Communication Association and in 2001 he received its Distinguished Service Award.
-He held the presidency of the Central States Communication in 1986-87.
+He held the presidency of the Central States Communication in 1986–87.
 In 2006–07 he served as president of the Rhetoric Society of America.
-He has held numerous leadership positions in the American Forensic Association, whose journal he edited from 1977–80.
-From 1984–89 he was the Director of the National Debate Tournament.
+He has held numerous leadership positions in the American Forensic Association, whose journal he edited from 1977 to 1980.
+From 1984 to 1989 he was the Director of the National Debate Tournament.